djvill/APLS/doc/how-to-use/view-transcript.md

 > 1. Open the TextGrid in Praat.
 >
 > Compared to the previous try-it, you should see two new tiers: a `segment - ` tier for each speaker.
-> If you zoom in on an individual word, you should see that each of the segments has its own interval:
+> If you zoom in on an individual word, you should see that each of the segments has its own interval.
+> <!-- These segments are displayed in DISC, so `5k1` is /oUkeI/ -->
 >
 > ![]({{ '/assets/screengrab/view-transcript/view-transcript-export-praat-3.png' | relative_url }})